haanisyed/Arrhythmia-ANN-MATLAB/README.md

 6. Extract the relevant columns by creating respective variables (time_ms, MLII, V5)

-7. Define abnormal criteria based on MLII (Assumption made: values less than -0.5 are abnormal)
+7. Define abnormal criteria based on MLII Signal (Assumption made: values less than -0.5 are abnormal)

 8. Creating variable X For The Features (input variables)